Cloudmappr/atlas/index.md

 ![backmatter](image-2.png)

 ### Output
-All simulations have excel-generated guids, but are not RFC9562 compliant.
+All simulations have excel-generated guids, which are reliable for test purposes but not RFC9562 compliant.

 - Bicycle Project Test: Semi-functional demo for project quoting.
 Has sample backend data and simulated iconography
   - [WBS](https://cloudmappr.github.io/atlas/bicycleDemo_WBS)